Make the shift from being completely caught up in your conceptual mind to being aware of it.

 Don't hold on, that is all.
 The world is made of rings.
 The hooks are all yours.
 Make straight your hooks and nothing can hold you."

-6. Making the Shift
+6. Make the Shift and Keep Making the Shift

 "Most people are still completely identified with the incessant stream of mind, of compulsive thinking, most of it repetitive and pointless.